alexwaibel/home-cluster-proxmox/README.md

 ## Installation

-The below steps will provision the k3s cluster as well as a fileserver.
+The below steps will provision the k3s cluster as well as a fileserver and a DNS server.

 ### Tools